Cuban Revolution: Women's roles

 The importance of women's contributions to the Cuban Revolution is reflected in the very accomplishments that allowed the revolution to be successful, from the participation in the Moncada Barracks, to the Mariana Grajales all-women's platoon that served as Fidel Castro's personal security detail.
 Tete Puebla, second in command of the Mariana Grajales Women's Platoon, has said:

 Women in Cuba have always been on the front line of the struggle.
 At Moncada we had Yeye (Haydée Santamaría) and Melba (Hernández).
 With the Granma (yacht) and 30 November we had Celia, Vilma, and many other compañeras.
 There were many women comrades who were tortured and murdered.
 From the beginning there were women in the Revolutionary Armed Forces.
 First they were simple soldiers, later sergeants.
 Those of us in the Mariana Grajales Platoon were the first officers.
 The ones who ended the war with officers' ranks stayed in the armed forces.

 Before the Mariana Grajales Platoon was established, the revolutionary women of the Sierra Maestra were not organized for combat and primarily helped with cooking, mending clothes, and tending to the sick, frequently acting as couriers, as well as teaching guerrillas to read and write.

 Haydée Santamaría and Melba Hernández were the only women who participated in the attack on the Moncada Barracks, afterward acting alongside Natalia Revuelta, and Lidia Castro (Fidel Castro's sister) to form alliances with anti-Batista organizations, as well as the assembly and distribution of "History Will Absolve Me".
 Celia Sánchez and Vilma Espín were leading strategists and highly skilled combatants who held essential roles throughout the revolution.
 Tete Puebla, founding member and second in command of the Mariana Grajales Platoon, said of Celia Sánchez, "When you speak of Celia, you've got to speak of Fidel, and vice versa.
 Celia's ideas touched almost everything in the Sierra."

 Related archival collections

 There were many foreign presences in Cuba during this time.
-Esther Brinch was a Danish translator for the Danish government in 1960's Cuba.
+Esther Brinch was a Danish translator for the Danish government in 1960s Cuba.
 Brinch's work covered the Cuban Revolution and Cuban Missile Crisis.
 A collection of Brinch's archival materials is housed at the George Mason University Special Collections Research Center.